Mahia113/pokeSDKiOS/index.md

 For instructions how to import a framework:

-You can download the .framework file, from [pokeSDK.framework.zip](https://github.com/Mahia113/pokeSDKiOS/blob/gh-pages/pokeSDK.framework.zip)
+You can download the .framework file from [pokeSDK.framework.zip](https://github.com/Mahia113/pokeSDKiOS/blob/gh-pages/pokeSDK.framework.zip)

 > To include a framework in your Xcode project, choose Project > Add to Project and select the framework directory.
 It's possible you need to add manually the option 'embed and sign', sometimes xcode does not.